-\ WHAT VOTE IS REQUIRED TO APPROVE EACH OF THE PROPOSALS?
+WHAT VOTE IS REQUIRED TO APPROVE EACH OF THE PROPOSALS?

 First Proposal.
-The affirmative vote of a plurality of all shares of common stock of the Company present at the Annual Meeting, in person or by proxy, is required to elect the nominee as a director.
-When there is one vacancy for director, as is the case here, a vote by a plurality means the nominee with the highest number of affirmative votes, regardless of the votes withheld for the candidate, will be elected.
+The affirmative vote of a plurality of all shares of common stock of the Company present at the Annual Meeting, in person or by proxy, is required to elect each of the nominees as a director.
+When there are two vacancies for director, as is the case here, a vote by a plurality means the two nominees with the highest number of affirmative votes, regardless of the votes withheld for the candidates, will be elected.
 Therefore, with respect to the First Proposal, withheld votes and broker non-votes, if any, will not be counted towards a nominee's achievement of a plurality.

 Second Proposal.
-To authorize flexibility for the Company, with approval of the Board of the Company, to sell or otherwise issue shares of its common stock at a price below the Company's then current net asset value per share in one or more offerings, subject to certain limitations set forth herein, the following vote is required: the affirmative vote of (1) a majority of the outstanding shares of common stock entitled to vote at the Annual Meeting; and (2) a majority of the outstanding shares of common stock entitled to vote at the Annual Meeting that are not held by affiliated persons of the Company, which includes directors, officers, employees and 5% Stockholders.
+To authorize flexibility for the Company, with approval of the Board of the Company, to sell or otherwise issue shares of its common stock (during the next 12 months) at a price below the Company's then current net asset value per share in one or more offerings, subject to certain limitations set forth herein (including that the cumulative number of shares sold pursuant to such authority does not exceed 25% of the Company's then outstanding common stock immediately prior to each such sale), the following vote is required: the affirmative vote of (1) a majority of the outstanding shares of common stock entitled to vote at the Annual Meeting; and (2) a majority of the outstanding shares of common stock entitled to vote at the Annual Meeting that are not held by affiliated persons of the Company, which includes directors, officers, employees and 5% Stockholders.
 For purposes of the Second Proposal, the Investment Company Act of 1940 (the "1940 Act") defines "a majority of the outstanding shares" as: (1) 67% or more of the voting securities present at the Annual Meeting if the holders of more than 50% of the outstanding voting securities of the Company are present or represented by proxy; or (2) 50% of the outstanding voting securities of the Company, whichever is the less.
 Abstentions and broker non-votes will have the same effect as votes against the Second Proposal.